vmarinhodev/pp/content/projects/image-gallery/index.md

       title: The Project
       subtitle: Main Features and Technologies
       content:  |
-              ### Main Features and Technologies:

               This application is powered by a cutting-edge tech stack that integrates modern frontend and backend technologies to deliver a seamless and efficient user experience.
-The frontend leverages **React** for building reusable UI components and **TypeScript** to ensure type safety and maintainable code. **Next.js** serves as the framework, offering server-side rendering (SSR) and static site generation (SSG) for enhanced performance, scalability, and SEO optimization. **Tailwind CSS** manages styling and layout with ease, while **Radix UI** introduces accessible and customizable icons and components, improving the overall usability.
-For robust form validation and schema management, **Zod** ensures accurate user input handling and seamless form integration.
+The frontend leverages React for building reusable UI components and TypeScript to ensure type safety and maintainable code.
+Next.js serves as the framework, offering server-side rendering (SSR) and static site generation (SSG) for enhanced performance, scalability, and SEO optimization.
+Tailwind CSS manages styling and layout with ease, while Radix UI introduces accessible and customizable icons and components, improving the overall usability.
+For robust form validation and schema management, Zod ensures accurate user input handling and seamless form integration.

-On the backend, **Supabase** provides a comprehensive suite of tools, including user authentication, secure image storage, and database management powered by **PostgreSQL**.
-Real-time capabilities are implemented using **WebSockets**, enabling instant notifications and updates for users.
-To streamline development and production workflows, **Next.js** supports API routes for server-side logic and integrates seamlessly with Supabase to enhance the backend infrastructure.
+              On the backend, Supabase provides a comprehensive suite of tools, including user authentication, secure image storage, and database management powered by PostgreSQL.
+Real-time capabilities are implemented using WebSockets, enabling instant notifications and updates for users.
+To streamline development and production workflows, Next.js supports API routes for server-side logic and integrates seamlessly with Supabase to enhance the backend infrastructure.

-To further enhance the application, tools like **Webpack** and **Babel** are used for efficient bundling and transpilation of modern JavaScript. **ESLint** ensures code quality and consistency, while **Sonner** handles error reporting and warnings for a polished and reliable user experience.
-The application also incorporates continuous integration and deployment (CI/CD) pipelines using **GitHub** and **Vercel**, ensuring quick and automated updates with minimal downtime.
+              To further enhance the application, tools like Webpack and Babel are used for efficient bundling and transpilation of modern JavaScript.
+ESLint ensures code quality and consistency, while Sonner handles error reporting and warnings for a polished and reliable user experience.
+The application also incorporates continuous integration and deployment (CI/CD) pipelines using GitHub and Vercel, ensuring quick and automated updates with minimal downtime.

               This robust combination of technologies ensures a high-performing, user-friendly, and maintainable application, optimized for modern web development needs.
       image: 'image_gallery_mbp_i.png'
     tools:
       - React